-(1) Ensure their personnel properly insure, register, and operate POVs and have valid U.S. Forces Certificates of License for the types of vehicles they register or operate (app F).
+(1) Ensure that their personnel properly insure, register, and operate POVs and have valid U.S. Forces Certificates of License for the types of vehicles they register or operate (app F).

-(2) Ensure that military personnel who purchase a different type of motorcycle (for example, increasing engine size, changing from sport to cruiser or vice versa) attend the appropriate MSF training for all motorcycles registered before riding on public roads.
+(2) Ensure that military personnel who purchase a different type of motorcycle (for example, increasing the engine size, changing from sport to cruiser or vice versa) attend the appropriate MSF training for all motorcycles registered before riding on public roads.
 This may require some personnel to attend more than one MSF training course before riding.

-(3) At the request of the appropriate local legal liaison authority (LLA), effect service of process (glossary) by presenting the ticket to the individual concerned, and return the completed and signed certificate of service as directed by the LLA.
+(3) At the request of the appropriate local legal liaison authority (LLA), effect service of process (glossary) by presenting traffic tickets to individuals concerned, and return completed and signed certificates of service as directed by the LLA.

-(4) In order to facilitate service of German traffic tickets, provide a main and alternate POC for electronic service of process to the Wiesbaden Legal Center at usarmy.wiesbaden.usareur.list.oja-wlc-traffic-ticket-pocs@mail.mil and provide updates as requested.
-The Wiesbaden Legal Center will maintain and regularly update the list and make it available to the other local LLAs.
+(4) In order to facilitate service of German traffic tickets, provide a primary and an alternate POC for electronic service of process to the Wiesbaden Legal Center at usarmy.wiesbaden.usareur.list.oja-wlc-traffic-ticket-pocs@army.mil and provide updates as requested.
+The Wiesbaden Legal Center will maintain and regularly update the list and make it available to local LLAs.

-(5) At the request of the appropriate local LLA or the USAREUR Registrar of Motor Vehicles, assess traffic points and suspend or revoke driving privileges (glossary) for at least the time indicated on the traffic ticket or forward the request to the appropriate suspending or revoking authority for action.
+(5) At the request of the appropriate local LLA or the USAREUR-AF Registrar of Motor Vehicles, assess traffic points and suspend or revoke driving privileges (glossary) for at least the time indicated on the traffic ticket, or forward the request to the appropriate suspending or revoking authority for action.